-1. Twelve students live in a big old house.
+1. GROUP WORK a) Twelve students live in a big old house.
 Today they're all helping to clean it and tidy it up.
 Read the conversation and say how long they've been doing their jobs.
-Use a phrase with for.
+Use a phrase with FOR.